cloudfoundry/cli/doc/adr/0004-v7-push-refactor.md

 For our purposes, "hexagonal architecture" means the following:

-- There is one place in the code responsible for called a given sequence of functions in order.
+- There is one place in the code responsible for calling a given sequence of functions in order.
 The output of one function is passed in as input to the next function.
 - All of these functions have the same signature.
-- The central place where the functions are called is agnostic to what the functions are and what they are doing.
+- The central place where the functions are called is agnostic to what the functions are doing.
-- By doing this, any new features/branches/logic should be added to one or more of these functions (or, a new function should be added to encapsulate it).
+- Any new features/branches/logic should be added to one or more of these functions (or, a new function should be added to encapsulate it).
 We generally shouldn't need to touch the place where the functions are called.

 ### Splitting up `Conceptualize`